-As long as a church stays within the appropriate amount of activity, it may engage in any or all of these activities.
 What does all this mean?
 If your church budget is \$1,000,000, you can safely spend up to \$50,000 directly influencing legislation - sending a mailing to church members asking them to call legislators on a bill to regulate abortion, or urging them to vote against an initiative to expand gambling, for example.

-Pastors, you can mention the bill number by name from the pulpit, and give out contact information for key legislators.
+Pastors can mention the bill number by name from the pulpit, and give out contact information for key legislators.
 You can preach about gambling, abortion or homosexuality, then urge your members to call their elected officials on a particular bill related to the issue.

-Election and Political Campaigns
+➤ Election and Political Campaigns

-The IRS code is far more restrictive on churches and other non-profit organizations in election activities.
-Partisan activity is prohibited, including engaging in any activity in support of or opposition to any candidate for political office, or involvement in a political campaign.
+The church may not engage in partisan activity which includes any activity in support of or opposition to any candidate for political office, or involvement in a political campaign.
 However, some nonpartisan activity, particularly voter registration and voter education, is allowed.

-Not only can you register voters at your church, you are free to endorse and distribute to all your church members nonpartisan voter guides that do not endorse candidates, but provide all candidates with an opportunity to answer questions on a variety of issues.
-There is no legal restriction whatsoever on the ability of churches to register voters or provide them candidate survey information or voter guides - in other words, funds and time spent on these activities are not counted toward the 5 percent limitation discussed above.
-No limitations are placed on church members, including pastors, when acting as private individuals and not on behalf of the church.
+Not only can you register voters at your church, you are free to endorse and distribute to all your church members nonpartisan voter guides that do not endorse or rate candidates, but provide the positions of candidates on a variety of issues.
+There is no legal restriction whatsoever for churches to register voters or provide them with candidate survey information or voter guides.
+In other words, funds and time spent on these activities are not counted toward the 5 percent limitation discussed above.

+IMPORTANT: No limitations are placed on church members, including pastors, when acting as private individuals and not on behalf of the church.

-► The Unique Voice of Pastors
+➤ The Unique Voice of Pastors